-Designed by Antoni Gaudi, Park Güell was a project that took 14 years to be constructed, from 1900.
-Gaudi had envisioned a themed park experience in Barcelona for visitors, more than a century ago from the present, five decades before the world had its first Disneyland in 1955.
+Designed by Antoni Gaudi, Park Güell was a project that took 14 years to be constructed, beginning in 1900.
+Can you believe it?
+More than a hundred years ago, 50 years beforethe world had its first Disneyland (1955), Gaudi had already envisioned a themed park experience in Barcelona for visitors!

 Park Güell offers impressive vantage points with splendid views of the sea and the Plain of Barcelona.
 Originally intended to be private property for rich people, the plans did not take off as expected.
-The City Council purchased Park Güell in 1922 and opened it as a municipal park in 1926.
+In 1922, the City Council purchased Park Güell and opened it as a municipal park in 1926.

 A colorful, creative and artistic place, Park Güell became a UNESCO World Heritage Site in 1984.

 Unknown to me when I was visiting, Park Güell was designed to feature four broad themes, meant to be experienced progressively.
 I wished I knew this before visiting, it would have made the visit much more dimensional!

 First Theme: Fairytales

 Official websites refer to the two pavilions at the entrance as the porter’s lodge.
 All I could think of was gingerbread houses, yummy!
 According to an article posted by Viewport Magazine, Gaudi had watched Hansel and Gretel recently when he was designing the park – you can see that it definitely had an influence on him!